mendix/docs-site-test/content/en/docs/refguide8/modeling/application-logic/activities/list-activities/change-list.md

 #### 3.2.1 Notes When Using the Add Type{#notes}

-If you do not want duplicates in your (microflow) list, you can either remove the object(s) first, or use the **Contains** [list operation](list-operation) to examine the list before adding the object(s).
+If you do not want duplicates in your (microflow) list, you can either remove the object(s) first, or use the **Contains** [list operation](/refguide8/list-operation/) to examine the list before adding the object(s).

-{{% alert type="warning" %}}
+{{% alert color="warning" %}}
 Currently, this works differently in **nanoflows** and **microflows**.
 In a **nanoflow** objects will *not* be added if they are already in the list whereas, in a **microflow**, the same object can be added multiple times.
 {{% /alert %}}

 ### 3.3 Value

 Value defines the objects that are used to change the list.
-The value is entered using an [expression](expressions).
-The expression must result in an object or list of objects of the same type of [entity](entities) as the input list.
+The value is entered using an [expression](/refguide8/expressions/).
+The expression must result in an object or list of objects of the same type of [entity](/refguide8/entities/) as the input list.

 ## 4 Common Section{#common}

-{{% snippet file="/static/_includes/refguide8/microflow-common-section-link.md" %}}
+{{% snippet file="refguide8/microflow-common-section-link.md" %}}